MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-Students s183909 and s183998 were mainly in charge of setting up the model, and writing the training and prediction scripts etc.
+Students s183909 and s183998 were mainly in charge of setting up the model and writing the training and prediction scripts etc.
 Students s174479 and s175393 were mainly in charge of setting up the project in the cloud and deploying the model etc.
 All along we communicated, discussed our work helped each other out with challenges.
 Regarding the report we contributed equally, each answering different questions and discussing some together.